Lewis-Kelley/cyclomatic-paths/README.md

 Being computed from the basis paths, lines of code with fractions lower than 1/15 are unlikely to be well tested.

+You can also just ask for good-old cyclomatic complexity as measured by my tool:

+	MODE=count ruby-rewrite -l cyclomatic_tests.rb hello.rb

 ## Known bugs

 - I haven't implemented all of Ruby's syntax yet.